Telltale-Modding-Group/DDS-D3DTX-Converter/wiki/application_guide.md

 This section contains a simple file browser for selecting and viewing all of your texture files.

-**On the top of this section**
+**On the top left of this section**
 - **Textures Directory** - The section title
 - **Directory Path** - tells you the path of the folder in which you selected
-- **Folder Button** - for browsing and changing the Texture Directory Path.
-It opens a folder browser dialog where you can select the folder that contains your extracted D3DTX textures.
+- **Return Folder Button** - goes up one level in the directory
+- **Refresh Directory Button** - simply refreshes the Listview in case there are any changes and the application doesn't update the interface.

 **In the middle of this section**
-- **File Browser** - a listview of the .dds, .header, .d3dtx files that are in your directory
+- **File Browser** - a datagridview of the all supported image file formats, including **.png, .jpg, .bmp, .tiff, .dds, .d3dtx and .json**

 ![ui-guide5](https://github.com/Telltale-Modding-Group/DDS-D3DTX-Converter/blob/main/tutorial-screenshots/ui-guide5.png)

 **There is also a context menu for the middle section** (Right-click on this section in the application)
-- **Refresh** - simply refreshes the Listview in case there are any changes and the application doesn't update the interface.
+- **Refresh** -
 - **Open Folder** - opens the directory you have open in File Explorer

+**There are also some double click actions**
+- **Double clicking on a folder** - opens the folder in the current software
+- **Double clicking on a file** - opens the file in the preffered software

-**On the bottom of this section**
+**On the middle right of this section**
-- **Convert to DDS** - Converts all .d3dtx files in your directory into .dds files.
-It also generates a .header file for converting back to .d3dtx later (This button is greyed out only when there is no directory path given, or if there are no D3DTX textures in the directory)
-- **Convert to D3DTX** - Converts all .dds and .header files in your directory back into .d3dtx files.
-(This button is greyed out only when there is no directory path given, or if there are no .dds and .header files in the directory)
+- **Convert Options:** - a combo box containing all possible options of the selected image format
+- **Choose Output Directory Checkbox** - a checkbox if you want to specify the path when converting
-- **Refresh Button** - Refreshes the Listview in case there are any changes and the application doesn't update the interface.
+- **Convert Button** - Refreshes the Listview in case there are any changes and the application doesn't update the interface.

 ## Output Section